ttuegel/haskell-love-2021/README.md

 1. Collect end-to-end performance measurements.

-    This doesn't need to be complicated: the `time` command is good enough.
+    This doesn't need to be complicated: the `time` command is good enough to identify a problem exists.

     <!-- A problem looks like: a spike in time or space use. -->